Chuck roast sings after a slow grill and some smoke flavor

 1/2 teaspoon pepper

-— For a charcoal grill: Open bottom vent completely.
-Light large chimney starter half filled with charcoal briquettes (3?quarts).
+— For a charcoal grill: Open vent completely.
+Light large chimney starter half filled with charcoal briquettes (3 quarts).
 When top coals are partially covered with ash, pour into steeply banked pile against 1 side of grill.
 Place wood chip packets on coals.
 Set cooking grate in place, cover, and open lid vent halfway.
-Heat grill until hot and wood chips are smoking, about 5?minutes.
+Heat grill until hot and wood chips are smoking, about 5 minutes.

 Place pan of meat on cool side of the grill.
 Cover (positioning lid vent over meat if using charcoal) and cook until meat is deep red, about 2 hours.
 During final 20 minutes of grilling, adjust oven rack to lower-middle position and heat oven to 300 F.